How document scanning helps museums

 Physical documents and files, as we all know, can succumb to even the smallest of accidents, a danger which is amplified when you happen to be working with old, rare, or culturally significant materials.

 Here at Microform, we believe that no record or document should be lost to accidental damage or poor environmental conditions.

 In the event that these unfortunate events occur, having digital copies of any kind of artefact or document means that no information will be lost.

 What’s more, as part of the document scanning process, we offer bespoke cloud management systems, meaning that any and all scanned materials and files will be saved on a cloud-based storage service.

 As these systems are bespoke, it also means that clients are able to control who is able to access these files.
 So if a museum is looking to open up a whole new section of documents to the public, it is possible to do so through digitally scanned files that are accessed through the cloud management system.

-On the other hand, if a museum is scanning confidential materials, we can arrange for the introduction of a whole host of security measures, from password protected profiles to IP specific access points — so only authorised personal can access the system.
+On the other hand, if a museum is scanning confidential materials, we can arrange for the introduction of a whole host of security measures, from password-protected profiles to IP-specific access points — so only authorised personnel can access the system.

 Document scanning offers greater time efficiency